 - Financial Fraud Protection

 - Identity Theft Protection

 How the Amazon Prime Renewal Scam Works

-This scam starts with a recorded call or a voicemail which implies that you have an 'Amazon Prime' account and that are you about to be debited for the annual fee renewal of $79.99.
+This scam starts with a recorded call or a voicemail, which implies that you have an 'Amazon Prime' account and are you about to be debited for the annual fee renewal of $79.99.
 This scam is designed to get your immediate attention and for you to accidentally engage with impostors who are pretending to be Amazon customer support representatives.
 Here's how the Amazon Prime renewal scam works.